On the Rocks

 Chips Off the Old Block

 Asteroids is followed by Dave Shepperd’s sequel Asteroids Deluxe, released in March of 1981, featuring objects that zero-in on the players’ ship as well as offering a limited-use shield for gamers to protect themselves.
+The next year sees colour brought to the Asteroid field in Space Duel, along with two-player simultaneous play.
+Designed by Shepperd, Rick Maurer (VCS version of Space Invaders), Owen Rubin (Major Havoc), and Steve Calfee, the space rocks of Asteroids are here replaced by geometric shapes.
 Raster graphics makeover Blasteroids comes in 1987, headed by long-time Atari alum Ed Rotberg of Battlezone fame.
-Rotberg had left Atari in 1981 to help fund indie development company Videa Inc., and accepts the offer from Atari Games to come work on a re-tool of the Asteroids concept.
-In this new version, a choice of three ships are available, each with their own strengths and weaknesses.
+Rotberg had left Atari in 1981 to help fund indie development company Videa Inc. and accepts the offer from Atari Games to come work on a re-tool of the Asteroids concept.
+In this new version, a choice of three ships is available, each with their own strengths and weaknesses.
 For the graphics, Rotberg taps Industrial Light and Magic model maker Bill George to build plastic models of each ship, that are then digitized in the required rotations with proper lighting with assistance from Rob Rowe.
 As for the asteroids themselves, these are simply lava rocks painted white and then digitized.
 Another notable variation on the theme is a Sega/Gremlin 1981 vector graphics knock-off, the talking Space Fury.

 A Smash on Television